 Signing the Lease

-- general services included in with your unit
+- services included in your basic rent

 Each month, you pay the total monthly rent set out in the lease.

 When it’s time to renew your lease, the residence might want to increase the rent or cost of personal services included in your lease.
 The residence must send you a written notice.
 You can refuse the change in writing within 30 days of receiving the notice.
-To learn more, see our article Renewing a Residential Lease and Rent Increases.
+To learn more, see our article “Renewing a Residential Lease and Rent Increases”.